-This is the step where you’ll deliver the right experience to your customers directly.
-So, give them a product tour, employ chatbots to support them, and conduct customer effort surveys to know their customer effort score.
+This step is where you’ll deliver the right experience to your customers directly.
+So, please give them a product tour, employ chatbots to support them, and conduct customer effort surveys to know their customer effort score.

 5. Be Agile

-According to a cross-industry leadership survey conducted in 2020, 53% of organizations did not have a CX leader, and only 23% of these leaders reported directly to the CEOs.
+According to a cross-industry leadership survey conducted, 53% of organizations did not have a CX leader, and only 23% of these leaders reported directly to the CEOs.

 6. Go All In On Customer Service

-This is the step in your CX strategy where you’re customers would turn into loyalists.
+This is the step in your CX strategy where your customers become loyalists.
 Yes, after giving them a positive experience with your products and website, giving them excellent customer service is how they’ll turn them into your fans.

 In other words, the chatbots you’ll use need to have more and more contextual clarity and awareness.
 And they should be able to answer more than the usual pre-loaded user stories.